opendistro/for-elasticsearch-docs/docs/security/configuration.md

 `opendistro_security.kerberos.acceptor_keytab_filepath` defines the path to the keytab file, which contains the principal that the Security plugin uses to issue requests against Kerberos.

-`acceptor_principal: 'HTTP/localhost'` defines the principal that the Security plugin will use to issue requests against Kerberos.
+`opendistro_security.kerberos.acceptor_principal: 'HTTP/localhost'` defines the principal that the Security plugin will use to issue requests against Kerberos.

-The `acceptor_principal` defines the acceptor/server principal name the Security plugin uses to issue requests against Kerberos.
 This value must be present in the keytab file.

-Due to security restrictions, the keytab file must be placed in the `<open-distro-install-dir>/conf` or a subdirectory, and the path in `elasticsearch.yml` must be relative, not absolute.
+Due to security restrictions, the keytab file must be placed in `config` or a subdirectory, and the path in `elasticsearch.yml` must be relative, not absolute.
 {: .warning }